cow-snake/nikke-mg/docs/README.md

 **Disclaimer: I am not a vip member / staff / mod / owner of any of the sites or Discords listed on useful links, however, we recommend the usage of their guides and gameplay question channels.**

-**If you’re part of any of the sites or Discords servers above and want the links to be removed from this guide,please contact us via Discord and we will immediately remove them.**
+**If you’re part of any of the sites or Discords servers above and want the links to be removed from this guide, <span class="color-red">please contact us via Discord</span> and we will immediately remove them.**

 **In case one of the links breaks, please let us know via Discord.**